hculpan/kabos/README.md

   then it will be /usr/local/include.
 If configure fails, add argument "--with-gmp=/usr/local" and try again.
   - Add path to .profile
+  - Building with gcc 4.9.4 instead of version specified in notes

 2) Install nasm with brew